leoarnold/puppet-cups/.github/CONTRIBUTING.md

 Open Source software inspires creativity, learning and collaboration.
 Legal troubles will kill all of these in an instant.

-This module is provided free of charge and open to everyone (see [LICENSE](LICENSE), tldr: use at your own risk).
+This module is provided free of charge and open to everyone (see [LICENSE](LICENSE.txt), *tl;dr* use at your own risk).
-To keep it this way and avoid legal trouble of any kind, we kindly ask every contributer to include the following statement verbatimly in their commit messages:
+To keep it this way and avoid legal trouble of any kind, we kindly ask every contributer to include the following statement verbatim in their commit messages:

 > By committing to this project I transfer the full copyright for my contributions
 > to the current project maintainer as per the project's LICENSE file.